mythology-and-legends-in-warfare

 Major Deities in Raiding Rituals

 Local wights (landvættir) and ancestors were not forgotten.
 Before a raid, a Viking might visit a kin burial mound to ask for guidance.
 Sacrifices at features like waterfalls or groves were common in Scandinavia; these places were thought to be gateways to the divine realm.
 The belief in the influence of these local spirits meant that raiding parties from different regions might carry distinct amulets or perform unique chants based on regional cults.
+A man from Uppsala might invoke different spirits than a man from the Danish isles.

 Pre-Expedition Divination and Rites

 Another common method was the casting of lots (hlautteinar).
 Twigs marked with runes or notches were thrown onto a white cloth or animal hide, and the pattern was interpreted by a godi (priest) or chieftain.
 This rite is described by the 11th-century chronicler Adam of Bremen and supported by archaeological finds of rune-carved sticks.
 The practice gave commanders a clear, culturally accepted decision-making tool—and it deflected blame for risky choices onto the gods themselves.
+If a raid failed, the leader could say the gods had willed it.
+If it succeeded, his wisdom in consulting the divine was praised.

 The Blót Sacrifice

 The central ritual of Viking religion was the blót, a sacrifice that established communion between the human and divine realms.
 Pre-raid blóts were often conducted at a hof (temple) or at a natural sacred site.
 The animal sacrificed was typically a horse, boar, or ox (sometimes a slave in extreme cases, though this is debated among scholars).
-Blood from the animal—called hlaut—was collected in a bowl and sprinkled by a brush made of twigs onto the participants, the altar, and the temple walls.
+Blood from the animal—hlaut—was collected in a bowl and sprinkled by a brush made of twigs onto the participants, the altar, and the temple walls.
 This act purified the warriors and transferred the life force of the sacrifice to them.

 Rune Magic and Amulets